mzhou02/mzhou02.github.io/_posts/2025-10-22-gradient-of-thought.md

 <h1> Empirical Results </h1>
 <br>

-Despite several attempts, I was not able to extend this proof to the model parameters.
+Despite several attempts, I was not able to extend this proof to the model parameters without running into messy details with attention Jacobians.
 So, to give some empirical footing, I carried out a small experiment on Llama-3.1-8B-Instruct, using the GSM8K dataset as a simple and interpretable test bed.

 The model was fine-tuned with full parameter updates using a batch size of 4, a learning rate of $1 \times 10^{-5}$, and a random seed of 42 across all runs.
 Since most instruction-tuned models already display some latent reasoning behavior when prompted, the goal was not to introduce reasoning, but to vary the degree to which it is supervised.